almarklein/fastuaparser/README.md

 you're using this to e.g. monitor your website's traffic) then use this function: it's over 100 times faster that ua_parser!

+Efficiency matters.
+It means you can do analytics on your web server without adding significant overhead.
+These little savings of CPU add up, and can help reduce the carbon footprint of your web server.

+## Origins

+This code used to be part of [my time tracking app](https://timeturtle.app), but now I'm moving things around, and turning it into a open source package is just easier.

 ## License